Xilinx/Vitis_Libraries/L2/tests/README.md

+# Vitis tests for pricing engines

-Includes testbench and script files to run HLS tests
+The folder includes testbench and script files to run HLS tests

 The MCAmericanEngine tests includes two versions:
  - MCAmericanEngine_kernel is the HLS project to test the single API version for American option pricing